 |

-directory in our current working directory, put the wordlist there aswell and run the fuzzer.
+We create the exfil directory in our current working directory, put the wordlist there aswell and run the fuzzer.
 After a while the script finishes, leaving us with a lot more information about the system we just have to sort through.

 1 |